 The focus of this course is on planning curriculum and designing instruction for students with mild to moderate disabilities so that they can fully participate in core curricular activities.
 Topics include individualized educational program (IEP) development, universal design for learning (UDL), differentiation of instruction, and selection and use of accommodations.

 This course features the analysis of contemporary books for children and youth and examines how literature can be effectively incorporated into the school curriculum.
-The course includes methods for presenting and variety of print and non-print materials to students, using student interest to motivate reading, and capitalizing on literature to help children progress as readers, writers, and critical thinkers.
+The course includes methods for presenting a variety of print and non-print materials to students, using student interest to motivate reading, and capitalizing on literature to help children progress as readers, writers, and critical thinkers.

 This course addresses the evolution of the field of special education, its philosophical and theoretical foundations, legal underpinnings, and current trends and issues.
 Emphasis is on acquiring a broad knowledge base regarding exceptional learners and the programming needed to meet their unique needs.
 Family involvement is highlighted, and special consideration is given to issues of cultural diversity in terms of special education placement and services.